This post contains affiliate links for which we get a small commission at no extra cost to you.

-July 4th weekend 2016 and 2017, we went to Puerto Vallarta.
+It’s our tradition to go to Puerto Vallarta over July 4th weekend, and 2018 was our 3rd trip there.
 This was our third trip there, but second with Milana.
 The first time we took Milana, the flight was direct from SNA and just 2.5 hours, making it a quick and easy trip.
 This time we flew Southwest out of LAX because it was free.
 I have the companion pass for Milana and Dave and I have tons of points, so we used SW, one of our favorite airlines.
-This was mostly a relaxing trip, since we have some travel coming up that’s going to include a ton of sightseeing (Cook Islands and Japan in August), so we were content to spend lots of time by the pool
+Though we do venture out of the hotel to explore and eat yummy food, this is a mostly relaxing trip for us since all our others are filled with things to do!

-We stayed at the CasaMagna Marriott which was awesome!
-We got upgraded to a one bedroom oceanfront suite, with a separate bedroom, dining area and living room.
+We always stay at the CasaMagna Marriott which was awesome!
+On our last trip, we got an upgrade to a huge oceanfront suite.
+The suite had a living room, dining room, bedroom, huge bathroom area and a wraparound massive balcony that overlooked the ocean.
+There was a huge 8 person table outside where we dined on some nights with friends.
 The staff here is amazing, there really is nothing negative to say about this hotel and their reviews speak for themselves.

 The first thing we did after checking in was go have some drinks at the poolside bar.
 Milana loves her pina coladas!